Graduate Certificate: Global Health

 Fall and Spring admissions are on a rolling basis.
-Students who are currently enrolled in a graduate program in Temple University's College of Public Health are welcome to apply to the graduate certificate program in Global Health.
-For more information on how to apply, interested applicants should contact Theresa White, Senior Academic Advisor, at email@example.com or 215-204-5105.
+Students who are currently enrolled in a graduate program in Temple University's College of Public Health or in another Temple school or college are welcome to apply to the Global Health graduate certificate program.
+For more information on how to apply, interested applicants should contact Natasha Benoit, Senior Academic Advisor, at firstname.lastname@example.org or 215-204-5105.

 Number of Credits Required to Complete the Certificate: 12

 |Public Health Core Course|